ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 - Needs to implement 6.b.:
   - The `ChimeraTK::TransferElement::readLatest()` must be delayed until the device is available and initialised.
-  - @ref exceptionHandlingDesign states that non-blocking read operations like `ChimeraTK::TransferElement::readLatest()` should never block due to an exception.
+  - @ref spec_execptionHandling states that non-blocking read operations like `ChimeraTK::TransferElement::readLatest()` should never block due to an exception.
   - Hence a special treatment is required in this case:
   - `ChimeraTK::ExceptionHandlingDecorator::readLatest()` should block until the device is opened and initialised if (and only if) the accessor still has the `ChimeraTK::VersionNumber(nullptr)` - which means it has not yet been read.